AVirgile/One_Simple_Weather_Info/README.md

 ## What can it do ?

-By executing this program you will be ask the authorization of giving you current location based on your IP address if you do not give this permission the program will stop but if you give it, then the program will display the actual weather of your location, from useful to less useful informations. be sure to have a connection to internet in order to run the program without error.
+By executing this program you will be asked the authorization of giving your current location based on your IP address if you do not give this permission the program will stop, but if you give it, then the program will display the actual weather of your location, from useful to less useful information. be sure to have a connection to the internet in order to run the program without error.

 ## How to run it ?

-Before cloning the repository be sure to install to library:
+Before cloning the repository be sure to install two library:

 the first one is libcurl you can install it by typing this command line: